A look back at 10 years of techno parties and more with rising tastemaker Tasha

 John Swing, Pangaea and Henning Baer

 “John Swing with Pangaea and Henning Baer, I remember John Swing absolutely grooved the shit out of the opening set, he was on fire.
 I recorded it but got the spinning wheel of death on my laptop when I went to save it, gutted.
 I think that’s the only night that wasn’t recorded.
 I always keep the sets for myself because I’m pinging about all night and I don’t always get to hear the full sets.
-It’s got easier over the years to stop the flapping and keep dancing!
+It’s got easier over the years to stop the flapping, keep dancing and enjoy my party!”

 “Working with Phil and Steve from Scand and booking The Advent, another dream of mine and boy did he kill it with his hour and a half 90’s electro set, everyone got lost in it and were losing it… “

 “Working with Ben Sims, collaborating at Corsica Studios with Machine, all my friends were telling me it was a bad idea doing the party on 22nd December just before Christmas.
-It can be a funny one but it was so wicked, the merging of our two crowds.
+It can be a funny one doing a party on those dates but it was so wicked, the merging of our two crowds.
 Ben b2b Ruskin was heavy!
 Damn, that’s a lot of good memories…”

 How’s it all looking for the 10th birthday?